WheelerLab/px_his_chol/README.md

 # px_his_chol
-Scripts used in studying the lipid traits of the Hispanic Community Health Study and the Multi-Ethnic Study of Atherosclerosis, Hispanic.
+Scripts used in studying the lipid traits of the Hispanic Community Health Study and the Multi-Ethnic Study of Atherosclerosis, Hispanic, with our manuscript avaialble in [bioRxiv](https://www.biorxiv.org/content/early/2018/12/28/507905).
 This repository is mainly for documentation.
 For more user-friendly, better commented, and better explained scripts, please refer to [Ad_PX_pipe](https://github.com/aandaleon/Ad_PX_pipe).

 * ~~01_PrediXcan_dosages_to_GEMMA_BIMBAM.py: defunct, see 02_PrediXcan_dosages_to_GEMMA.py~~